What is the best protein powder? It's a question I am often asked, and it's an answer that always starts with 'It depends'...

 My WPI recommendation is Whey Protein Isolate such as Now Foods Natural Organic Whey.

 A step above this is hydrolysed whey protein, as this has been partially digested protein isolate and is very gentle on the stomach.
 If you want to try this I would recommend Bulk Supplements Hydrolyzed Whey Protein Isolate Powder.
-But note that it's not grass-fed, so their is a health quality trade off here.
+But note that it's not grass-fed, so there is a health quality trade off here.

 The other option is goat protein powder.
 Goats milk (and hence the whey) is better absorbed by the human gut.
 A lot of people who can't drink cows milk are fine drinking goats milk for instance.